jjiantong/Boyi/README.md

 ### Software & Hardware Requirement

-We use Ubuntu 14.04 and Clang 9.0.0.
+In our work, Clang 9.0.0 and LLVM9.0.0 are first installed in Ubuntu 14.04.
 Please see [Getting Started with the LLVM System - Requirements](https://llvm.org/docs/GettingStarted.html#requirements "Title") to find detailed software and hardware requirements.

+### Packet Structure

+- The `apps` folder contains the OpenCL kernel code and the host C/C++ code of the 11 OpenCL applications.
+- The `Transforms` folder mainly contains the LLVM passes for IR analyzation.
+- The `run.sh` file is the shell script.

 ### Usage

 Please refer to LLVM's documentations for details of configuring and compiling LLVM.
 An LLVM getting started guideline can be found [here](https://llvm.org/docs/GettingStarted.html "Title").
-Or you can start to use our LLVM tool quickly following the steps below:
+Or you can start to use our LLVM tool (in a Linux environment) quickly following the steps below:

 If you have already finished configuring the LLVM environment, please start with Step 3.